GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 <fig:active_ssl:results:doa_spectra>

 @fig:active_ssl:results:doa_spectra shows instances of #doa spectra.
-Although the #acr("SSL") model properly infers most peaks, failed detections can still be observed across the trajectory dataset.
+Although the #acr("SSL") model correctly infers most peaks, failed detections can still be observed across the trajectory dataset.
 Most detection failures consist of false negatives in which the network outputs either a too-low peak or no activation at all.
 In those cases, the averaged maps might still include local maxima in the correct locations, but those often get filtered when thresholding the final map.
 Samples where several sources stand particularly close with respect to #doa also represent challenging cases.